flyx/libyaml_constructor/Readme.md

  * `list`: for structs containing a `data` pointer as well as two unsigned values `count` and `capacity`. libyaml_mapper will treat the annotated struct as dynamically growing list of items.
- * `variant`: for structs containing exactly two items; the first one being an `enum` value and the second one being a `union`.
+ * `tagged`: for structs containing exactly two items; the first one being an `enum` value and the second one being a `union`.
 This will cause the struct to be treated as [tagged union][2].
-The YAML input value will be required to have a *local tag* matching the `repr` of one of the enum's values.
+The YAML input value will be required to have a *local tag* matching the `repr` of one of the enum's values, prepended by a `!` (to be a local tag).
 The YAML value will then be deserialized into the union field with the same index as the specified enum value.
+If there are more enum values than union fields, the surplus values will have no content and must be given in the YAML as empty string with the respective local tag.
  * `repr`: takes a parameter.
 Currently only supported for enum values.
    Enum value will be loaded from the representation given as parameter.
    This means that the spelling of the enum value in the code will *not*